seodn/webcontent/smooth-auto-panel-paint/fibreglass-repairs.md

 ### Frequently Asked Questions
 ## Quick Answers to Common Queries
+Here are answers to some of the most common questions regarding cracked fibreglass panels, body kit repairs, structural restoration, repair timelines, and replacement alternatives.
 *   **Q: Can you fix fibreglass if pieces are actually missing?**
     *   *A:* Yes.
 If the hole isn't too large, we can rebuild the missing section using fresh fibreglass matting and resin, then sand it to match the original shape.
 *   **Q: Will the new paint match the rest of my car?**